Brisbane Marriage Registry Photography Overview

 This car park can be confusing because the pedestrian exits are located near the lifts.
 Furthermore, the lifts are not clearly signposted.
 If at all possible, try to park on either Level 1 and then walk out on Turbot Street or on Level 5 which will allow you to walk straight out onto Edward Street without needing to use the lifts which can be slow at times (albeit up and down two very short flights of stairs).

 Please be aware however, that this is a very popular car park for city office workers and people driving into the city for meetings.
 If you are trying to find a park during office hours you will not normally find one on the first five levels.
-You will have to keep driving up to level six or higher to find free parks, so allow plenty of time (at least 20 minutes) just to find a park and make it to the registry on time.
+You will have to keep driving up to level six or higher to find free parks, so allow plenty of time (say 20 minutes) just to find a park and make it to the registry on time.

 Street Parking Options